dharmafly/jsonpatch.js/README.md

-UPDATE 5/Dec/2011: JSON Patch draft 4 has just been released which contains two new operetions (move and test).
+UPDATE: JSON Patch draft 4 has just been released which contains two new operations (move and test).
 This library will be updated to support them shortly.

 JSONPatch
 =========